Animadversio/Animadversio.github.io/_tech_note/Note_on_Optimizer_Development.md

 ## Methodology

-Many of the existing work on online neural activity optimization are using Genetic Algorithm, which is a classic evolutionary algorithm.
+Many of the existing work on online neural activity optimization are using **Genetic Algorithm**, which is a classic evolutionary algorithm.
 As all evolution algorithm has these components

 * **Mutation**: Generate new samples that differs from each other and to ancestors to send into fitness function.
 * **Selection**: Use the fitness score to offspring,

+But Genetic Algorithm also built in the assumptions that the genes have nearly additive effect on the resulting phenotypes and scores, which is not the best approximation for image generators like GAN, which has a complex intrinsic manifold of images.

-We are trying to develop some better optimization methods that better suits our specific application,
+We are trying to develop some better optimization methods that suits our specific application, and try to gain insight about the general principle underlying optmizer design for this purpose.

 To carry on the metaphor, evolution strategy type algorithm relies on two principles